 Other reservation options include a phone call to 407-WDW-DINE or, for some non-Disney-owned venues (see above), OpenTable is also an option.

 If you’re reserving via Disney itself, you’ll be asked to hold the reservation with a credit/debit card.
 No-shows will be assessed a fee of $10 per person.
-You can avoid this fee by cancelling 24 hours in advance.
+You can avoid this fee by canceling at least two hours in advance.

 I’ll have a baby with me.
 They can’t eat the food at the restaurant.
 Do I still have to include them in the reservation?